Train options from Paris to Rome

 Scenic stops along the way

-Depending on the route you decide to take to travel by train from Paris to Rome, you might want to enjoy exploring one of these cities as well.
+Depending on the route you decide to take when you travel by train from Paris to Rome, you might want to enjoy exploring one of these cities as well.

-Nice soaks up the splendour of Provence and shares it through its open air markets, expansive beachfront and promenade and range of accommodation that eases the wallet when compared to neighbours Cannes and St Tropez.
+Nice soaks up the splendour of Provence and shares it through its open air markets, gorgeous beachfront, and expansive promenade.
+Its range of accommodation eases the wallet when compared to neighbors Cannes and St Tropez.